p-iacone88/Workday-Scheduler/README.md

 Save Button Functionality: Saved events are stored in local storage using the event's time block ID as the key, ensuring data persistence.

 ## Credits
-This project was completed as part of the Penn LPS Full Stack Flex Coding Boot Camp, and tutoring was provided by Dru Sanchez.
+This project was completed as part of the Penn LPS Full Stack Flex Coding Boot Camp, and personal tutoring was provided by Dru Sanchez.

 ## Deployed Site